google/copybara/docs/reference.md

 #### Simple usage:

-Squash notes default is to print one line per change with information about the author
+'Squash notes' default is to print one line per change with information about the author

 ```python
 metadata.squash_notes("Changes for Project Foo:\n")